-Additional Notices for Orbis SICAV Funds
+Additional Notices

-This is a marketing communication as defined by the ESMA guidelines on marketing materials.
-You should consider the relevant offering documents including the Fund Prospectus and Key Investor Information document before making any final investment decisions.
+This is a marketing communication for the purposes of the Bermuda Monetary Authority's investment business rules and ESMA guidelines on marketing materials.
+You should consider the relevant offering documents including the Fund Prospectus and Key Information document (for a SICAV Fund) before making any final investment decisions.
 These offering documents are available in English on our website (www.orbis.com).
 Please refer to the respective Fund's Prospectus for full information on the risks associated with investing.